 LGD, which stands for loss given default, represents the amount of money you risk losing if the company you invest in goes bankrupt.
 It is a valuable metric in assessing the credit risk of a company before investing in it.

 Unlike other liquidity ratios, such as the current ratio and credit spread, which tell you the company's financial position and how likely it will default, the LGD calculates how much you will lose if a credit event does actually happen.
+To understand more on these metrics, check out our current ratio calculator and credit spread calculator.
 This metric can help you to understand the worst-case scenarios of your portfolio.

 How to calculate the loss given default?